Call or Text 988

 Talk to your teens about their mental health, and look for warning signs of a behavioral health concern.

-Knowing the signs of depression or mental illness are important in preventing suicide.
+Knowing the signs of depression or mental illness is important in preventing suicide.

 Signs of mental illness may begin to appear when an individual is a teenager.
 In the “What’s the 211?” podcast, NAMI Maryland said signs are typically observed around age 25 to 30, at the latest.
 But, it can impact someone at any time in their life.